 There are a few important limitations to our study.
-NEFA were only quantified at the baseline visit and as such we can not investigate whether there were concomitant changes in NEFA and the metabolic measures.
+NEFA were only quantified at the baseline visit and as such we cannot investigate whether there were concomitant changes in NEFA and the metabolic measures.
 However, we believe this is a strength for our specific objective, as the chance of reverse causality is reduced given that fatty acid and glucose metabolism pathways are tightly integrated.
 This is also an observational cohort, and there may be some residual confounding we haven't considered or that couldn't be measured.
 Nonetheless, we were as thorough as possible in understanding and minimizing potential confounding.
 Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female of European-ancestry and as such our results may not be generalizable to other populations.
 However, given these limitations, our study also has several strengths, including the longitudinal design and the rigorous statistical techniques and methods applied, which are specifically suited to investigating temporal relationships and to handling the multivariate nature of the data.
 Lastly, our cohort contains highly detailed and comprehensive variable measurements at each collection visit, and has both concentration and mol% data for the fatty acids.

 In conclusion, we found that total NEFA was a strong predictor for lower beta-cell function over 6 years, irrespective of the specific composition of the NEFA fraction.
 While future studies are needed to confirm these findings, given the cost and labour involved in quantifying the NEFA composition, our results suggest that further research on the NEFA composition may not be as fruitful and cost-effective then if the simpler, easy to measure total NEFA concentration was used.